Research Evaluation & Assessment Service (REAS)

 - Supporting bibliometric analyses for funding, and for reappointments, tenure, and promotion

-- Developing and maintaining Research impacts: sources and metrics, an e-course covering the three most used databases for measuring research impact: Web of Science, Scopus and Google Scholar
+- Developing and maintaining Research impacts: an e-course covering the three most used databases for measuring research impact: Web of Science, Scopus and Google Scholar

-- drs.
-Gusta Drenthe, faculty liaison librarian, Department Academic Services, member Research Intelligence community of the EUR
+- Drs.
+Gusta Drenthe, faculty liaison librarian, Dept. Research Services of the University Library, member Research Intelligence Community EUR

-- drs.
-Judith Gulpers, faculty liaison librarian, Department Academic Services, member Research Intelligence community of the EUR
+- Drs.
+Judith Gulpers, faculty liaison librarian, Dept. Research Services of the University Library, member Research Intelligence Community EUR

 When using metrics for impact measurement, we would like to suggest the following rule of thumb: if a researcher shows good citation metrics, it is very likely that she or he has made a significant impact on the field.
 However, the reverse is not necessarily true.
 If a researcher shows weak citation metrics, this may be caused by a lack of impact on the field, but also by one or more of the following: